Horror logo

 I had not noticed it before, but adjacent to the witch sat a large, black dog.
 The witch discharged the eyeballs to him, and he snapped up the viscous treat with relish.

-Bile rose into my mouth; the diary's sorrowful words had been made clear.
+Bile rose into my mouth; the diary's sorrowful words about the father figure had rung true.

-When the witch carved into the man's abdomen with the knife, the sloshing sound was almost as repugnant as the smell.
+When the witch carved into the man's abdomen with the knife, the sloshing rip of the loosened bowels was almost as repugnant as the smell.
+The entrails landed on the ground with a steaming splatter which seemed to echo endlessly.

-Both the women muted their futile wailing after the dog devoured the eyeballs.
-Nevertheless, their quiet tears continued to fall.
+Both women muted their futile wailing after the dog devoured the eyeballs.
 I remained dry-eyed, as angry and unforgiving as Montresor leading Fortunato to the catacombs.

 There had to be a way out of this predicament.